zahta/graph_ml/README.md

 **Office Hours**
 Sunday and Tuesday 1:00pm
-Also, students may ask their questions via the channel of the course.
+Also, students may ask their questions via the group of the course.

 ## :alarm_clock: Exam